iotaledger/documentation/channels/0.1/introduction/core-concepts.md

 Authors and subscribers communicate asynchronously by publishing messages on a channel.

-The main difference between authors and subscribers is that authors can prove their identity by signing messages.
+The main difference between authors and subscribers is that authors can prove their identity and ownership of a channel by signing messages.

 ## Messages